makersacademy/takeaway-challenge/docs/myREADME.md

 * I had to look at the code review rubric for a steer on this challenge

 ### TODO
-* Need to select dishes for the order
+* This solution does not include the Twilio api and connection